guybenyosef/introducing_minimal_videos/README.md

 * Temporal sub-minimal files are the two frames of the minimal video.
 They are identified by their frame index in the original video.
 (e.g., `v_MoppingFloor_g11_c03_TL_frame46_size_19x19.png` and `v_MoppingFloor_g11_c03_TL_frame51_size_19x19.png` to indicate the first and second frames respectively).

-The Mechanical Turk data file contains psychophysics data (recognition rate in percentage) for the minimal videos and their sub-minimal versions.
+The file `mturk.xlsx` contains Mechanical Turk psychophysics data (recognition rate in percentage) for the minimal videos and their sub-minimal versions.
 It also contains additional details about each minimal video including frame size, frame rate, and frame index.